turtlehuang/AInvoice/README.md

 Author:
 YuLong Huang, LongYing Lin, ChiaChe Sa, HsuanHuai Wong

+Please download this repo then execute the main.py file.
+(If the UI do not display the vedio frame, please change the video_source = 0 or 2... in main file)

 v5.0
--Import EAST model, Classifier model, filter module to detect whole frame -Optimize inpot source of mobile camera
+- Import EAST model, Classifier model, filter module to detect whole frame
+- Optimize inpot source of mobile camera

 v4.3